fl4p/fugu-mppt-firmware/doc/Diode Emulation.rst

 Where R is the load resistance and Re is the effective input resistance of the converter:

 .. math::
-    R_e = \frac{2L}{ D^2 t_{on,LS} }
+    R_e = \frac{2L\cdot f_sw}{ D^2 }

-For more details refer to Fundamentals of Power Electronics, Third Edition, page 597.
+For more details refer to Fundamentals of Power Electronics, Third Edition, pages 145, 597.
-Here it is sufficient to notice that conversion ratio M does not equal duty cycle D.
+Here it is sufficient to understand that in DCM conversion ratio M does not equal duty cycle D.

 -------------------------------------
 Inductor Current Zero Cross Detection